-Although, the exported supplies are accounted as zero-rated supplies, the goods and services used by the supplier may not be exempted from any tax.
-Thus, the supplier shall be eligible to claim input tax credit in respect of such goods or services used for the supplies
+The goods and services used by the supplier to produce zero-rated supply may not be exempted from any tax.
+Thus, the supplier shall be eligible to claim input tax credit in respect of such goods or services used for the supplies.

-Under GST, an exporter claiming a refund on account of ‘zero-rated’ supplies can choose between the following 2 options
+Under GST, a taxpayer can claim refund on account of ‘zero-rated’ supplies by going ahead with any of the following 2 options

 - Export the goods or services without making payment of IGST under a bond/LUT and claim a refund of the accumulated ITC.